fperearodriguez/bookinfo-extddbb/README.md

 * mysql-2: Ratings point equals 5.
 * mysql-3: Ratings point equals 3.

 MySQL instances have been deployed using [BuildConfigs](https://docs.openshift.com/container-platform/4.8/cicd/builds/understanding-buildconfigs.html#builds-buildconfig_understanding-builds).
-A MySQL image is customized for this use case using the files located in [examples/extend-image/](./examples/extend-image/) and pushed into the OCP registry.
-You can see the BuildConfig template that I have used [here](./mysql-deploy/buildconfig.yaml).
+A MySQL image is customized for this use case using the files located in the [examples](./examples/) folder and pushed into the OCP registry.
+You can see the BuildConfig template that I have used [here](./mysql-deploy/).

 For this example you can use any MySQL instance.